kappnav/design/user-actions-nls.md

 ### nls-validation

-Specifies if nls validation is enabled (default) or disabled.
+Specifies if NLS validation is enabled (default) or disabled.

 Example: